Simply Bangkok to Hanoi

 Day 17-Trip ends in Hanoi

 The trip ends after breakfast at our hotel in Hanoi.
-There are no activities planned today, so you are free to depart from Hanoi at any time.
+There are no activities planned today, so you're free to depart from Hanoi at any time.
 If your flight is departing later in the day, luggage storage facilities are available at our hotel.
-If you would like to receive a complimentary airport transfer today, you will need to depart from Noi Bai International Airport (HAN), which is 45 minutes from the hotel.
-If you have time, you may wish to take another wander through the fascinating Old Quarter or stroll along the shore of Hoan Kiem Lake.
+If you'd like an airport transfer today, you'll need to depart from Noi Bai International Airport (HAN), which is 45 minutes from the hotel.
+If you have time before your flight, you might like to take another wander through the fascinating Old Quarter or stroll along the shore of Hoan Kiem Lake.

 Similar Tours